Yorkshire Fashion Archive

 Welcome to the Yorkshire Fashion Archive

-Based in the School of Design and underpinned by research excellence at the University of Leeds, the Yorkshire Fashion Archive is a publicly accessible collection of haute couture, fashion garments and everyday clothing of major historical significance, reflecting the social and economic changes in the region throughout the 20th century.
+Based in the School of Design and underpinned by research excellence at the University of Leeds, the Yorkshire Fashion Archive is a collection of fashion garments and everyday clothing of major historical significance, reflecting the social and economic changes in the Yorkshire region throughout the 20th century.

-The twentieth century was a crucial period in the cultural, industrial and intellectual development of Yorkshire.
-The collection identifies, expands upon and appraises these aspects of Yorkshire’s history by exploring ways in which a society’s experiences, values and beliefs are communicated through clothing.
-The purpose of the archive is to capture narratives that articulate class and gender identities in a new way, one which directly links with personal histories.
-By researching a range of questions relating to apparel and socio-economic factors within the Yorkshire region in the 20th century the collection attempts to document the many different associations relating to clothing and attire.
+The twentieth century was a crucial period in the cultural and industrial development of Yorkshire.
+The collection acknowledges these aspects of Yorkshire’s history by exploring ways in which a society’s experiences, values and beliefs are communicated through clothing.
+The purpose of the archive is to capture narratives that articulate class and gender identities in a new way, one which directly links with personal histories. to apparel and socio-economic factors within the Yorkshire region in the 20th century the collection attempts to document the many different associations relating to clothing.

 Vintage Noire II – Future Fashion Factory.
 Salts Mill, Saltaire.
 October 2019.